clinical-meteor/cookbook/cookbook/database-management.md

 ===========================================
 #### Connect To A Database on *.meteor.com?**

-Try the ``--url`` flag!
+Try the ``--url`` flag.
 It's quite simple actually.
 The only tricky thing is that there's only a 60 second window to authenticate, and then the username/password randomly resets.
 So be sure to have robomongo open and ready to configure a new connection when you run the command.

 ````sh
 # get the MONGO_URL string for your app